 May 8: RIM announces hiring of two senior executives from struggling tech companies.
 Frank Boulben, the new chief marketing officer, comes from LightSquared.
 Kristian Tear, the new chief operating officer, is from Sony Mobile Communications.

-Tuesday: RIM says it will have an operating loss in the current quarter and significant layoffs this year.
+May 29: RIM says it will have an operating loss in the current quarter and significant layoffs.
 The company says it has hired J.P.
-Morgan and RBC Capital Markets to help evaluate various strategies, including opportunities to partner with other companies and license software.
+Morgan and RBC Capital Markets to help evaluate various strategies, including opportunities to partner with other companies and to license software.

 Copyright © 2022 The Washington Times, LLC.